brianhie/scanorama/README.md

 ## API

-Below is example usage of Scanorama.
+Here is example usage of Scanorama:

 ```
 # List of data sets: